Program Coordinator: Ali Golbazi, Ph.D.

 An important feature of the electrical engineering curriculum is the design experience.
 Our students develop the ability to formulate problems, analyze appropriate models, conduct empirical tests, gather relevant information, interpret empirical tests, develop appropriate models, develop alternative solutions, and synthesize in our laboratory sequence.
 This sequence of courses takes the student in gradual steps from a well-structured laboratory experiment in the sophomore year to an open-ended design project in the senior year.
 This allows students to gain practical experience in engineering design.

-The internship carries no credit for the degree; however, the requirement may be satisfied utilizing a co-op position, summer employment, and part-time or full-time positions that are approved by the student’s employer and by the department/internship coordinator as relevant to the goals of the internship experience.
+The internship carries 1 credit for the degree.
+The requirement may be satisfied utilizing a co-op position, summer employment, undergraduate research, and part-time or full-time positions that are approved by the student’s employer and by the department/internship coordinator as relevant to the goals of the internship experience.
 A waiver (or substitution) of the internship requirement may be granted for students who are employed in the field, subject to a formal review by the department/internship coordinator.
 The student’s request for such a waiver must be initiated one year prior to the anticipated graduation date.

 The objectives of the BS Electrical Engineering program at the University of New Haven are to prepare graduates for professional practice and life-long learning.
 We expect our graduates to attain the long term goals a few years after graduation:

 • 1.
 Succeed in the professional practice of engineering or related field evidenced by:

 c.
 Contribution to and leadership of engineering teams

 • 2.
 Pursue life-long learning evidenced by:

 a.
 An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 b.
 An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors